MaastrichtU-IDS/d2s-docs/docs/argo-volume.md

 ## Define a temporary volume for a workflow

-Temporary volumes can be defined at runtime and are removed when the workflow terminates.
+Temporary volumes can be defined in Argo at runtime and are removed when the workflow terminates.

 ```yaml
 volumeClaimTemplates:            # define volume, same syntax as k8s Pod spec